kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 4. Outcome:
-   * If the group (i.e., at least `minCount` Pods) can be placed, these Pods have the `.status.nominatedNodeName` set.
+   * If the group (i.e., at least `minCount` Pods) can be placed, these Pods proceed directly to the pod-by-pod binding cycle with their selected nodes. these Pods proceed to the binding bycle with their selected nodes.
-     They are then effectively "reserved" on those nodes in the scheduler's internal cache.
-Pods are then pushed to the active queue (restoring their original timestamps to ensure fairness) to pass through the standard scheduling and binding cycle, which will consider and follow the nomination.
+   * In case preemption is required, the PodGroup is moved back to the scheduling queue to wait for the preemption to take effect.
+This requires a subsequent Workload Scheduling Cycle to verify that the released resources make the placement feasible.
    * If `minCount` cannot be met (even after calculating potential preemptions), the scheduler considers the `PodGroup` unschedulable.
 Standard backoff logic applies (see *Failure Handling*), and Pods are returned to